missystar/Went/Special-SMS.md

 :exclamation: We just implemented detection of this type of message.
 [Help us improving it](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/69)!

-If AIMSICD intercepts silent SMS (Type-0), you will see this alert on your screen:
+If AIMSICD detects silent SMS (Type-0), you will see this alert on your screen:

 ![SilentSMS-Alert](https://spideroak.com/share/IFEU2U2JINCA/GitHub/home/SecUpwN/SpiderOak/SCREENSHOTS/SilentSMS-Alert.png)